 Variable Income: List the amount that you normally get.
 If you normally get overtime, include it, but not if you get it only sometimes.

 Information you provide on the form, and your child’s income status will be protected as private data.
-See the back page of the Alternate Application for Educational Benefits for more information about how the information is used.
+See pages 2-3 for more information about how the information is used.

 Verification: The information may be checked and we may also ask you to send written proof.
 If you have other questions or need help, call 612-389-1579.